aamanrebello/Hackathon-project/README.md

   ```
   python details.py
   ```
-  and go to the URL.
+  and go to the URL + "/showdetails".
+In other words, if the URL is "http:://url", you need to go to "http:://url/showdetails".

   **4. Additional Information**